hereisderek/code_practice/README.md

 1. Run timed tests on a list of method variable.
 Sample usage checkout [this](src/main/kotlin/_sample.kt)
+Update: I noticed that this method may not be accurate, not sure of the cause
 ```kotlin
 @OptIn(ExperimentalTime::class)
 inline fun<reified T : KCallable<*>, reified R> List<T>.runTimedTests(